5 Ways to Make Your Retail Distribution Management Strategy Work For You

 - You don’t have a sophisticated inventory management system (IMS).
 Consequently, you have multiple data points instead of a single source of truth, limiting your ability to answer customer questions or set accurate reorder points.

-- You don’t have a sophisticated warehouse management system (WMS).
+- You don’t have an advanced warehouse management system (WMS).
 Consequently, your warehouse workers take much longer than necessary to putaway, pick, and pack orders.

 - You have not optimized your warehouse layout.
 Consequently, your warehouse’s instances of motion waste increase significantly, delaying customer deliveries and increasing labor costs.

 - You do not have a transportation management system (TMS).
 Consequently, you can’t access real-time information about carrier rates or choose the most optimal trucking route to lower shipping costs without delaying customer deliveries.

 - Your TMS and WMS are not integrated.
 Consequently, your inbound and outbound logistic schedule and your warehouse picking waves are not aligned.
 Packages that need to be delivered by 5:00 P.M. are not on the last truck of the day because your warehouse staff spent the first half of the day picking goods that don’t have to be delivered until next week.

 - You have not negotiated your shipping rates.
 Even though you ship a high volume of goods at a high frequency, you have not leveraged your bargaining power to secure value-adds or volume discounts from your carriers.